Royal Bird Company Research Breeding Center

 Many bird breeders may blame it on many things during the course but most of the time that low grade bacterial infection or that over growth of yeast which many breeders just simply state "that's normal", we know its not normal at all, it almost never happens in the nest.
 And it never happens with us, due our preventive procedures.
 Here at Royal Bird Co. using good professional equipment and learning how to actually use the equipment, and years of hard work and research we have eliminated the socalled normal problems.

 That stuff simply does not even come close to what's really needed to "Properly" maintain and grow healthy babies.
-It may get them by, but at what costs?
+It may get them by, but at what cost?
 When we hear other breeders stating that they have this problem or that problem with their chicks, I always ask them...what temp are you brooding at, they always state "I think its around ??__ degrees". or i just keep them warm.
 They say the temp is close to what it needs.